Parizaad

-The last episode was aired in cinemas on 28 January 2022 and on television, 1 February 2022.
-According to some reports, a second season is in development.
+The last episode was aired in cinemas on 28 January 2022 and in television on 1 February 2022.
+A second season of the series is in development.

-The series received critical acclaim with praise towards the storyline and Akbar's performance, who later won Best Actor and Best Actor Popular awards at 8th Hum Awards and Best TV Actor-Critics' choice at 21st Lux Style Awards.
+The series received critical acclaim with praise towards the script, direction, tackling the societal issues and Akbar's performance, who later won Best Actor and Best Actor Popular awards at 8th Hum Awards and Best TV Actor-Critics' choice at 21st Lux Style Awards.
 It also won Best TV Play and Best TV Writer award at the latter.